از کلینیک تا فرهنگ: تحلیل انتقادی شکلگیری و دگردیسی مفهوم اتیسم در گفتمانهای پزشکی، فرهنگی و نهادی جهان و ایران

 • Zohreh Moradi

-Handicraft Department, Humanities Faculty, Hormozgan University, Bandar Abbas, Iran.
+Assistant Professor, Handicraft Department, Humanities Faculty, University of Hormozgan, Bandar Abbas, Iran.

 چکیده [English]